 For getting further afield:

-- Algeciras is 20 minutes by bus and has connections to Malaga, Cadiz, and the ferry to Morocco
+- Algeciras is about 15 minutes by bus and has connections to Malaga, Cadiz, and the FRS and Balearia ferries to Tangier

-- Tarifa is about 45 minutes by bus and is worth a day trip for the wind and the Strait views
+- Tarifa is about 45 minutes by bus (Comes SA serves this route) and is well worth a day trip for the old town, the Strait views, and the distinctive wind

 Eating Solo in La Linea

-The Mercado La Concepcion on Calle San Jose is a good first stop: casual, cheap, and full of locals.
-The tapas bars around Plaza Cruz Herrera are the evening option.
-Both are easy to navigate alone and not remotely intimidating even if your Spanish is basic.
+The Mercado de Abastos on Calle Isabel La Católica is a good first stop: casual, cheap, and full of locals.
+Best visited in the morning when the stalls are full.
+The tapas bars around Plaza Cruz Herrera and Calle Real are the evening option.
+Both are easy to navigate alone and approachable even if your Spanish is basic.
+Well-reviewed local spots include Casa Rufino and La Maestranza.
+Look out for the local dishes that La Linea does best: pescaito frito, gambas al ajillo, ortiguillas, chocos, and atún rojo.

 | Meal Type | Where | Approx Cost Solo |